Shael-More/Demo-app/README.md

 # To-Do-List-App
-created app to do task and also support screen reader option.
+Created this app to do tasks and also support a screen reader option.